Kirkcaldie & Stains: 1950–2000

+1990, showing the new towers behind the façade.

 In 1951, Kirkcaldie & Stains undertook drastic changes to the interior of the store, modernising departments, upgrading stairwells and installing two lifts.
 Further improvements were made in 1958–1959 on the first floor to provide extra space for the fashion department, as off-the-peg garments were becoming increasingly popular.

 The company celebrated 100 years in business in 1963 with window displays telling "Our story in Fashion", special lighting and a gallery of fairy tale and nursery characters along the verandah at the front of the shop.
 Similar celebrations were held in 1973 and 1983.
 In 1993, there was a large birthday cake containing $64,000 in prizes.
 There was a parade with a banner which read: "Kirkcaldie & Stains – a tradition in Wellington since 1863".

 In 1985, British Overseas Stores sold the property to Renouf Corporation (later Hellaby Holdings).
 The historic façade was retained but the building behind it was demolished and replaced with a new three-storey department store topped by a car park.
 During the reconstruction period, half of the building closed for demolition while trading continued in the other half and some nearby rental space.
 Then that half of the building was demolished while trading moved to the newly built section.
 The brass Lamson tubes that had carried cash through the building for almost 80 years were repurposed as hand rails on the staircases in the new store.
 The rest of the site was redeveloped, involving the construction of two 13-storey office towers on top of the three-storey podium extending to the rear of the shop premises.
 The project was completed in 1989.
-This project was one of the first in Wellington where a new building was constructed while retaining a historic façade, and it was not considered particularly successful from an architectural point of view.
+It was one of the first developments in Wellington where a new building was constructed while retaining a historic façade, and it was not considered particularly successful from an architectural point of view.
 In 1993, the New Zealand Historic Places Trust (now Heritage New Zealand) downgraded the building's classification due to the changed presentation of the façade.
 As of 2023, it has Category 2 Historic Place classification.

 Hellaby Holdings sold its shares in Kirkcaldie & Stains between 1995 and 1998, mostly to customers and staff of the store.